 The winner of these contests has yet to be announced --fingers crossed.

 So, in closing, I know there are many reasons to invest your money in writing contests.
-But as Moumita Goswami advises in her article, do your homework and avoid scams.
+But do your homework and avoid scams.
 One way to do this is to enter contests run by well-established literary magazines--such as Prism International contests.
 I'd also advise you to read contest rules carefully and closely follow their guidelines.

 Sharing my author journey...